Full Day Surf Camp

 Students learn to surf with a great degree of success which we attribute to the highly developed teaching techniques and surfing fundamentals we offer.
 WeThe great majority of the time, Goofy Foot instructors teach while riding a Softop Longboard.
 Since 1994 this has been a distinguishing feature of owner/founder Tim Sherer’s style of teaching and still is ongoing today at Goofy Foot.
 When done skillfully, teaching from a board can facilitate a much more safe, comprehensive, and expansive learn-to-surf experience than a style of instruction where the instructor stands stationary and pushes students into waves.
 Some of the most important advantages of teaching from a board include; the potential to surf or paddle to a student as fast as is possible, the ability to perform demonstrations and to surf the same wave with a student to provide up close coaching, as well as enabling the instructor to paddle around the surf zone with the student to provide maximum potential guidance.

 Depending on their level of experience, students will begin their day with an introduction or review of the fundamentals of surfing and ocean safety as well as some warm up stretching.
-Surf Camps are great in that they allow more time for students to receive in-depth instruction in the areas of ocean awareness, tides, swells, waves, currents and reefs.
+Surf Camps are great in that they allow more time for students to receive in-depth instruction in the areas of ocean awareness, tides, swells, waves, currents, and reefs.

-Experience we have gained from teaching surfing since 1994 has taught us that a great beach lesson translates into a great water lesson.
+The experience we have gained from teaching surfing since 1994 has taught us that a great beach lesson translates into a great water lesson.
 The first half-hour of surf camp is spent on the sand and in the warm water of the reef-protected lagoon beachside of our shop in Lahaina.
 The surf break is a quick paddle from there.

-On the beach, students learn and practice an easy approach that is based on four fundamental stances and three proven ways to stand up and stay up in white water and open-face waves.
+On the beach, students learn and practice an easy approach that is based on four fundamental stances and three proven ways to stand up and stay up in white water and open-faced waves.
 We will introduce easy methods for paddling, navigating the surf zone, timing and catching waves, control, regaining balance, maneuvers, emergency stopping, and even wiping out.
-Learning safety is paramount and our instructors instill in students the concepts of "360 degrees of awareness" and "constant readiness" .
+Learning safety is paramount and our instructors instill in students the concepts of “360 degrees of awareness” and “constant readiness”.
 Both are vital to safe participation in surfing and always helpful for living life.

 Beach time is important to give students and instructors a chance to warm up, develop rapport, and go over voice and hand signals together.
 Instructors will advise students of the day’s prevailing conditions and go over rules-of-the-road and cautions related to our specific Hawaiian reef break before their surfing session.
 They will also address any questions or concerns of students.